UPPMAX/programming_formalisms/docs/introductions/intro.md

     - More on Friday: [Modular programming](friday_intro.md)

 ###  Modular coding
-- Modular coding breaks up the code in blocks that could be seperate files.
+- Modular coding breaks up the code in blocks that could be separate files.
 - Modularity could be within a program but also for a workflow.

 !!! example "WRF module and a workflow in 'runtime-"